helenahagman/bay-lake-winery/README.md

 #### Credits

 - Throughout the project I have worked with the walk-through project 'Building an E-Commerce Platform' for the Code Institute.
-The base of the set up is used from that.
+The base of the set up is used from the same.

-- Images used for this project are a mix of private photos and free images from Pexels.com
+- Images used for this project is a mix of private photos and free images from Pexels.com, special thank you to:
  @JillWellington
  @TaryElliott
  @PolinaTankilevitch